UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-7.md

 ## Part 7 - Hooking up to the Cloud
 [Part 7 is here](/code/Chapter2/Bindings/HelloBindings-07).
 Inspect and familiarise yourself with the code fully before proceeding.
 There is some preliminary work you need to do before you can run it.

-In this last section, I've done something that might seem a bit ambitious: I've stored the list of sayings in the cloud (jargon for someone elses computer), and I'm going to use Azure Functions to retrieve them.
+In this section, I've done something that might seem a bit ambitious: I've stored the list of sayings in the cloud (jargon for someone elses computer), and I'm going to use Azure Functions to retrieve them.
 This would allow me to add more sayings without app updates.
 Also, as long as we moderate usage, it's free, and we like free.

 ### Setting up an Azure Function